3 Harsh Facts About Long-Distance Relationships

 Coping Strategies

-• Make visits count.
-Do favorite activities and create new memories during visits instead of just lounging around.
+• Make visits count: Instead of lounging around doing nothing, resume your favorite activities during the visits and create new memories.
 Make the most of precious in-person time.

-• Snail mail love notes.
-Receiving heartfelt letters provides a comforting physical touchpoint.
+• Snail mail love notes: Receiving heartfelt letters is a comforting physical touchpoint.

-• Share photos.
-Send pics from your day so your partner feels included in your life.
+• Share photos: Send pics from your day to make your partner feel included in your life.

-• Keep physical intimacy alive.
-Watch movies together, play games, and get creative, maintaining sexual connection from afar.
+• Keep physical intimacy alive: Watch movies together, play games, and get creative while keeping the sexual connection alive from afar.

 Fact 2: Jealousy and Trust Issues Can Creep In